Psoriasis on the Face

 Around the mouth and nose

-For a very small number of people, psoriasis lesions appear on the gums, the tongue, inside the cheek, inside the nose or on the lips.
-The lesions are usually white or gray.
-Psoriasis in these areas can be relatively uncomfortable.
-It can cause difficulty in chewing and swallowing food.
+For a very small number of people, psoriasis lesions (usually white or gray) appear on the gums, the tongue, inside the cheek, inside the nose or on the lips.
+Psoriasis in these areas can be relatively uncomfortable and can cause difficulty in chewing and swallowing food.

 For the most part, psoriasis treatments for the mouth and nose involve the use of topical steroids that have been designed to treat moist areas.
 Improving hygiene and rinsing frequently with a saline solution can help relieve oral discomfort.
 Low-potency steroids, such as hydrocortisone 1% ointment, may be useful in treating psoriasis on the lips.
 Protopic and Elidel may also be effective treatment options for psoriasis in and around the mouth.